 Since justice has no foundation apart from submission to God, it has degenerated into “accept my personal decisions and pay for them.”
 Justice means that when we scream, you jump.
 If we do not want to hear your side, then you lose free speech.
 If I am poor, a minority, gender confused, or had slaves in my ancestry, then my demands are automatically just and deserve a hearing.
 But that is the dilemma of justice without God, without a standard, with only your feelings and pains and whims guiding you.
 It is simply your opinion, not justice.
 This is the very definition of power-politics.
 Whoever can obtain and retain social power, by whatever means, demands and enforces his wishes and takes other people’s money.
 This is the law of the jungle.
 It is social Darwinism marching in the streets.

 Justice is a gospel issue.
 Sin spreads its corruption throughout the whole of man’s life.
 Sin’s injustice is felt in millions of homes where conflicts go unresolved, screaming takes the place of humility and obedience, and blows are the last word.
 Injustice is seen in economies manipulated by the super-rich.
 Injustice broadly exists in the way the various races treat each other.
 We need no “hidden racial bias” classes to know that this exists.
 All these efforts are descriptive of sin’s evil, without ever identifying sin as the culprit or regeneration as the solution.
 To admit this would be to recognize that there is no state answer to injustice.
 Human politics is incapable of solving human depravity.
 There is no human answer for injustice.
-Fundamentally unrighteous before God, injustice and oppression wherever he goes.
+Fundamentally unrighteous before God, man spreads injustice and oppression wherever he goes.
 Then, because he will not face his own depravity, he redefines justice to suit his political agenda and chooses solutions that are exponentially worse than the original problem.

 Since post-Christian societies no longer ground justice in God and his law, injustices will continue and increase.
 Sin never rests.
 “But the wicked are like the troubled sea, when it cannot rest, whose waters cast up mire and dirt.
 There is no peace, saith my God, to the wicked” (Isa.
 57:20-21).
 Without righteousness, there can be no peace (Ps.
 119:165).
 This is the gospel message to our fallen world in the grip of sin and injustice.
 There is only one Deliverer.
 Jesus Christ must deliver us from ourselves.
 We are the poison fountain of all the hate and injustice in the world, past and present.
 If men will not recognize this, repent of their sins, and turn to the HOLY ONE, social justice is nothing but an illusive dream of utopians, the deceived masses, and malcontents.
 It is nothing but a way to establish man’s definitions of righteousness without having to submit to God’s.
 As long as the regime of God-hating, Scripture-rejecting continues, our social woes will increase.
 They will be exacerbated in lands that once enjoyed gospel light, for God is judging them for rejecting him.
 He is also chastening his people in those lands for failing to give a persevering witness and live the new life of obedience to God that Jesus Christ purchased for us by his blood and obedience and outpoured Spirit.

 Within the church, we have muted our gospel by maintaining a fearful silence or an unwise acquiescence to social crusaders.
 If we are to meet the crisis of our age with truth, we must proclaim that Jesus saves us from our sins and as the King empowers us as individuals and together as citizens of nations to be governed by God’s law.
 Jesus Christ is the only King, and he calls kings and judges to submit to him and rule in terms of his law.
 Abortion is not wrong because it stops a beating heart as much as because it offends God and is against his law.
 You should never apologize for being white, black, or brown, for this is the way God made you, but you should definitely ask forgiveness for being totally depraved and a rebel against God’s word.
 Transvestism and homosexuality are not wrong simply because they introduce social chaos but because God forbids them.
 This is where the religious right failed.
 They were afraid to bring God’s law and thus the whole Christian worldview directly to bear against all forms of conservatism and liberalism alike.
 We must be ruled by God as a nation, or there will be no justice, no lasting prosperity or liberty.
 The fires of revolution will expand.

 To confess this again, we must be born again and take our gospel and the reign of the Spirit seriously.
 The need of the hour is for the merciful God of heaven to open the womb of regeneration and deliver dead sinners from Satan’s captivity.
 Born again men and women want to be ruled by God and his enthroned Christ.
 Life out from under his royal scepter is unbearable and dangerous.
 If we love God, we shall want to keep his commandments – in the home, workplace, and society.
 Our work is cut out for us.
 Men are not listening, but they will.
 They must see your life and witness your love.
 “By this, all men will know that ye are my disciples, by the love that you have for one another” (John 13:35).
 And the love of Jesus is never lawless (1 John 5:3).
 God’s love saved us from our lawlessness so that we may have “righteousness, peace, and joy in the Holy Ghost.”
 Outside of his kingdom, there is no justice and no future but slavery.
 Speak the whole gospel, child of God, for it is the sword of our Savior’s mouth.
 Speak it in love.
-Speak it with a sense of urgency, for the glory of God in the world and the lives of billions that hang in the balance of either life and liberty under God and his Christ or slavery and death under men’s tyr
+Speak it with a sense of urgency, for the glory of God in the world and the lives of billions that hang in the balance of either life and liberty under God and his Christ or slavery and death under man’s tyranny.